RealZendor/api-client/doc/ReadMe.md

 Most endpoints require only the StudioIntern Api Key.
 But some require an OAuth authentication, **in addition**.
 So don't remove the Api Key when using OAuth endpoints!

-You don't need to know if and endpoint requires OAuth2 authentication.
+You don't need to know if an endpoint requires OAuth2 authentication.
 The ApiConfig class knows and will tell you:

 ```php